pramod-teawhy/multifamily-simulation-statemachine/README.md

-# ABM W Statemachine
+# Multifamily Lease Simulation with Statemachine

-This repo contains the simulation code for units with a configurable statemachine.
+This repo contains the simulation code for Multifamily Leases/Units using Agent Based Modeling and a configurable statemachine.

 ## Running in headless mode
 ```python